aamott/Nora-Voice-Assistant/README.md

 4. Skills may use the provided `settings_tool` of type `SettingsTool`, channels of type `Channels`, and `audio_utils` of type `AudioUtils`.

+It is important to note that classes must be imported as though they are being viewed from `nora.py` and not relative to the skill doing the importing.
+Otherwise, we couldn't have access to many of the core elements used in a skill, like those described next.

 ## SettingsTool
 Passed in as  `settings_tool: SettingsTool` and imported with `from core_utils.settings_tool import SettingsTool`.
 SettingsTool manages settings for whatever class it is set up for.
 Skills receive a SettingsTool with the path set to `skills.<skill_name>` replacing `<skill_name>` with the skill's actual name.
 For example, `skills.hello_world`.
 Settings saved here will show up in the settings.yaml file as follows:
 ``` yaml